cs1302uga/cs1302-tutorials/scripts/scripts.md

    $ stat /path/to/bash
    ```

+1. By convention, the `.sh` file extension is used for shell scripts.
-1. Create a regular text file called `cs1302-script.sh` and setup the first
+   Create a regular text file called `cs1302-script.sh` and setup the first
    line so that it conforms to the beforementioned requirements for an
    interpreter script.
 Replace `interpreter` with the output of `which`,
    and exclude an optional arguments for now.
 It should look this: